Aaron98990/ways-of-the-game/misconduct.md

 Mass confrontations rarely happen in women's soccer.

-## Warnings
+## Verbal Warnings

-Warnings are an important tool that is not technically misconduct.
+Verbal warnings are an important tool that is not technically misconduct.
 There are two different types of warnings: private ones (a 1v1 conference) and public ones (where everyone can hear it).
 They are an important tool to set a message to everyone watching the game on what is acceptable.
 If you give a warning, you must follow through with misconduct if the offense blatantly happens again (as words mean nothing without action).
 Match officials should say less than more as the more they say, the more they will be misheard, misunderstood/misinterpreted, or contradict themselves or another match official.
 Also, participants are more emotional (and exhausted) than logical.

 Things to avoid saying publically:
 - If you do X, I will do Y. (e.g. If you that again, I'll give you a yellow.
 Don't tie yourself.)